Mazotis/ffmpeg-on-clear-linux/README.md

 # ffmpeg-on-clear-linux

 Run [FFmpeg](https://ffmpeg.org/) on [Clear Linux](https://clearlinux.org/) including H.264 and vp9 hardware acceleration in Firefox.

 This is an automation How-To repository for building FFmpeg and minimum dependencies.
-My motivation is wanting hardware acceleration in Firefox.
+My motivation is wanting hardware acceleration in Chromium and Firefox.
 Thank you, @xtknight for the initial [vp9](https://github.com/xtknight/vdpau-va-driver-vp9) acceleration bits.
-Thank you, @xuanruiqi for [vp9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) with Arch Linux patches.
+Thank you, @xuanruiqi for the [vp9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) with Arch Linux patches and additional fixes.

 ## What's Included

 ```text
 build-all  Top-level script for building dependencies and FFmpeg.
 extras     Complementary YouTube player for testing nvdec/nvenc.